Toyota’s updated 2022 RAV4 range is being rolled out to eager owners who’ve patiently waited.

 - Electronic parking brake

-The 2021 Toyota RAV4 wears a five-star ANCAP safety rating based on testing conducted in 2019.
+The Toyota RAV4 wears a five-star ANCAP safety rating based on tests conducted in 2019.

 The following safety features are standard across the range: